-You have to arrange payment and title transfer
+You have to handle payment and title transfer

 While some car-selling sites offer secure transactions for collecting payments, you’ll need to determine which types of payment you’ll accept and handle those transactions yourself.
 And you’ll also be on the hook for transferring the vehicle’s title to the new owner.

-Selling on Craigslist is similar to using your newspaper’s classified ads — you list your car on one of Craigslist’s local sites for cities across the U.S. and around the globe.
+Selling on Craigslist is similar to using your newspaper’s classifieds.
+You list your car on one of Craigslist’s hyperlocal sites for cities across the U.S. and around the globe.